 Every day, we get thousands of questions about yogurt starter cultures and the do's and the don't's of making your own yogurt.
-When you're starting out, it's natural to have questions and concerns to make it the best that you can.
+As a beginner, having questions and concerns about making fermented foods, including yogurt, is expected.
+We want to support you in making the best possible yogurt, so you can reap all of the wonderful yogurt benefits that come with consuming this delicious and nutritious food.

 This is the ultimate guide of frequently asked questions about yogurt starter cultures!
 Check it out!